ashirs2/Cars/README.md

 # Cars
-A full stack developed web-application with Angular, Sql and Docker
+Web-application with Angular, Sql and Docker